bsav2-sudo/bsav2-sudo-Cybersecurity/8. Investigation into Emerging Techniques in Cybersecurity/ReadMe.md

-# 8. Investigation into Emerging Technqiues in Cybersecurity
+# 8. Investigation into Emerging Techniques in Cybersecurity

 ## Overview